 Next: She jumpstarted the sexual harassment conversation before the Weinstein article.

-Just last month, another famous face was accused of sexual harassment.
+Soon after, another famous face was accused of sexual harassment.
 In a tweet, actress Amber Tamblyn, who starred on the final two seasons of Two and a Half Men, claimed that much-older actor James Woods made a predatory pass at her and a friend when she was 16.

 Despite Woods’ denial of the incident, Tamblyn penned pieces for Teen Vogue and The New York Times, holding Woods and other men in the industry accountable for their actions.
 Since the articles came out, she has also spoken about her experiences on the radio show, Press Play with Madeleine Brand.